RylanSchaeffer/rylanschaeffer.github.io/content/learning/calculus.md

 $$ \partial_{y} \int_{a(y)}^{b(y)} f(x, y) dx$$

-Using the Fundamental Theorem of calculus, we can answer this question.
+Using the Fundamental Theorem of Calculus, we can answer this question.
 First, replace the integral with the integrated function:

 $$